 FTIR is regularly used by food companies to determine fat, moisture, lactose, and protein content for QA/QC and production-line process control.
 Its use has been expanded to also cover dangerous adulterations.
 A 2011 study demonstrated that FTIR spectra of the MIR region between 4000 and 600 cm-1 can be used to detect if any melamine is present and its concentration.
-Regression and multivariate analysis can be employed to process the FTIR data.
-Spectral changes in the finger print region (1800 and 700 cm-1) and amide I and II regions (1700–1400 cm-1) can be used to identify and quantify adulteration, and offer a model for subsequent analysis.
+Regression and multivariate analysis can be employed to process FTIR data.
+Spectral changes in the fingerprint region (1800 and 700 cm-1) and amide I and II regions (1700–1400 cm-1) can be used to identify and quantify adulteration, and offer a model for subsequent analysis.

 The Quest™ ATR accessory can be used to accurately analyze adulteration in milk samples.
 The Quest™ enables high throughput quality control as no sample preparation is required.

 The addition of water to meat is controversial, though EU regulations permit significant water additions.
 Chicken is allowed a water content of 7% and ham is allowed a water content of 25%.
 However, the water content is often more than these limits.
-Prepared and canned meats usually contain a lot of hydrolysed protein, salt, polyphosphates, dextrose or lactose; all of these compounds contain water.
-Some prepared meat samples have been found to contain just 54% meat, with water, starch and gelatin making up the balance.
+Prepared and canned meats usually contain a lot of hydrolyzed protein, salt, polyphosphates, dextrose or lactose; all of these compounds contain water.
+Some prepared meat samples have been found to contain just 54% meat, with water, starch, and gelatin making up the balance.

 In 2000, the FSA found that a third of chickens sold in supermarkets had more than 7% water, with some samples having a water content as high as 37%.

 In 2014, a Chinese research team developed a qualitative model to distinguish gum-injected and water-injected meat from normal varieties.
-Using NIR, discriminant analysis and principal component analysis, the accuracy levels to differentiate adulterated and normal meat varieties was 94.23% for a water-injection level of 1.25%-20%.
+Using NIR, discriminant analysis, and principal component analysis, the accuracy levels to differentiate adulterated and normal meat varieties was 94.23% for a water-injection level of 1.25%-20%.
 The accuracy reached 96.96% for water injection levels of 3.75%- 20%.

 Solid samples, including cut pieces of meat, can also be tested by the Quest™.
 This approach allows characteristic wavelengths of water to be identified and quantified with little damage to the food product.
-This form non-destructive testing is well-suited for food quality control.
+This form of non-destructive testing is well-suited for food quality control.

 The Pearl™ is a liquid transmission accessory that is used for FTIR sample analysis in the NIR and MIR ranges.
 Using the Pearl™ considerably reduces the difficulty and time needed for liquid sample analysis.
-Excellent sample access and easy cleaning between analyses is ensured by the use of the device's Oyster™Lift and Tilt cell assembly.
+Excellent sample access and easy cleaning between analyses are ensured by the use of the device's Oyster™Lift and Tilt cell assembly.

 The Oyster™cell possesses an injection port to enable the analysis of volatile samples.
 The Pearl™ provides a more accurate path length, compared to conventional transmission accessories; path lengths can be repeatable to within 1 µm.